-A key point to appreciate is that the overall garden design will change over time, as you and your family grow older or younger, but it us unusual to keep changing the main paved (hard standing area), so it is important to choose apatio paving that will last and fit your changing lifestyle.
+With regard to style, it is helpful to consider if it is a contemporary modern look you are seeking or a more traditional rustic feel.
+There are both modern and transitional options in each material with varying finishes and colours.
+Blacks and greys with clean cuts work well for modern designs, while antique tumbled stone works well for traditional gardens.
+A key point to appreciate is that the overall garden design will change over time, as you and your family grow older or younger, but it is unusual to keep changing the main paved (hard-standing area), so it is important to choose a patio that will last and fit your changing lifestyle.